-• Efficiency Assessment
+Efficiency Assessment

 The total costs for Ontario local electricity distribution companies are evaluated by the Pacific Economics Group LLC on behalf of the OEB to produce a single efficiency ranking.
 The electricity distributors are divided into five groups based on the magnitude of the difference between their respective individual actual and predicted costs.
 In 2016 LPDL was placed in Group 3, where a Group 3 distributor is defined as having actual costs within +/- 10 percent of predicted costs.
 However, in 2017, LPDL's rank improved and was moved to Group 2 which is defined as having actual costs that average 10%-25% below predicted costs.
+LPDL has maintained this Group 2 ranking in 2018 for a second consecutive year.
 Group 2 is considered "more efficient" - in other words, LPDL's costs are better/within the average cost range for distributors in the Province of Ontario.
-In 2017, 34% (22 distributors) of the Ontario distributors were ranked as "more efficient"; 44% (28 distributors) were ranked as "average efficiency"; and 22% (14 distributors) were ranked as "least efficient".
+In 2018, 40% (25 distributors) of the Ontario distributors were ranked as "more efficient"; 41% (26 distributors) were ranked as "average efficiency"; and 19% (12 distributors) were ranked as "least efficient".
 LPDL continues to focus on improving cost savings and efficiencies in order to maintain their rank within the "more efficient" group.